Fula jihads: Reform in practice

 In their defence against European invaders few groups were successful and, instead of defeating the invaders, many Muslim populations had to carry out mass migrations across northern Africa to escape.
-Those fighting under the jihad of Al-Hajj Vmar were forced to flee, as they were unable to push the French forces out of the Senegal River region.
+Those fighting under the jihad of Al-Hajj Umar were forced to flee, as they were unable to push the French forces out of the Senegal River region.
 This action heavily damaged the legitimacy of this jihad's leadership as it showed the people that their leaders could not protect them effectively.
 One result of this occurring however, was that it created a greater sense of Muslim identity and caused many Caliphates to increase their interactions with other Caliphates, unifying them against a common enemy and reducing the internal fighting amongst the different groups.
 So, although many of the Caliphates were unable to achieve their goal of being able to operate an effective military defence against European invaders, they were able to achieve the goal of increasing intra-Muslim relations and cooperation, by doing so increasing the sense of Islamic unity and identity.

 When it came to the task of establishing strong and legitimate rule over the Caliphates, the Islamic protagonists were not always successful.
 In the Hamdullahi Caliphate there was a strong sense of legitimacy under the 30 years rule of Seku Amadu but he failed to name a successor.
 This led to confusion and ultimately it was decided by council that his son should rule.
 Unfortunately for his son, this decree did not carry the same sense of legitimacy as if Amadu had himself selected his child.
 The son's plans actually differed from his father, especially on teaching, and as such he failed to gain the support of the older cohorts of the population.